Algebro-geometric characterization of Cayley polytopes: Lattice width one and Seshadri constants

 \begin{proof} i) $\Leftrightarrow$ ii) follows from Theorem \ref{thm1} and Remark \ref{cayley and width}. ii) $\Leftrightarrow$ iii) follows from Proposition \ref{sc and lines}. \end{proof}

 As stated in Introduction, this corollary tells us for which $P$ the Seshadri constant $\ep(X_P,L_P;1)$ is one.
-We note that Nakamaye \cite{Na} gives an explicit description for which polarized abelian variety $(A,L)$ the Seshadri constant $\ep(A,L;1)$ is one.
+We note that Nakamaye \cite{Na} gives an explicit description for which polarized abelian varieties $(A,L)$ the Seshadri constant $\ep(A,L;1)$ is one.